cyverse/ds-playbooks/testing/env/README.md

 # server
 export IRODS_RES_CONF_UBUNTU_NAME=ingestRes

-# The name of the storage resource hosted on the unconfigured resource server
-export IRODS_RES_UNCONF_NAME=replRes

 # The URI for the schema used to validate the configuration files or 'off'
 export IRODS_SCHEMA_VALIDATION=off